Boeing CEO Dennis Muilenburg Is Out

 Updated at 12:15 p.m.
 ET

-Dennis Muilenburg, the embattled CEO of Boeing is resigning from his post, the aerospace giant announced Monday.
-The company says its Board of Directors has named David L. Calhoun, the current chairman, as successor.
+Dennis Muilenburg, the embattled CEO of Boeing, is resigning from his post, the aerospace giant announced Monday.
+The company says its board of directors has named David L. Calhoun, the current chairman, as successor.

-Boeing has been under intense scrutiny in recent months as it has tried to move beyond a major crisis prompted by deadly crashes of its 737 Max series planes that threaten the stability of the company.
+Boeing has been under intense scrutiny in recent months as it has tried to move beyond a major crisis prompted by deadly crashes of its 737 Max series planes that threatens the stability of the company.
 Officials worldwide ordered the grounding of the aircraft type following the two crashes, which killed a total of 346 people.

 Muilenburg's departure from the company is effective immediately, the company said in a statement.